-Those home schooling kindergarten in other cities in New York State do not need to comply with the home schooling requirements.
+Those home schooling kindergarten in other cities in New York State, except as noted, do not need to comply with the home schooling requirements.

 Annual notification, instruction plan must be submitted, attendance records must be kept, testing required, parents need only be competent.

 Amendment To Regulations Of The Commissioner Of Education

 The Regulations of the Commissioner of Education are amended, effective September 2004, by the addition of a new section 100.10 to read as follows:

 Pursuant to sections 207, 3204, 3210, 3212, and 3234 of the Education Law 100.10

 The purpose of this section is to establish procedures to assist school authorities in fulfilling their responsibility under Education Law, sections 3204(2) and 3210(2)(d), and in meeting their responsibility of determining the competency of the instructor and substantial equivalence of instruction being provided at home to students of compulsory school attendance age, and to assist parents who exercise their right to provide required instruction at home to such students in fulfilling their responsibilities under Education Law, section 3212(2).